A Lax representation, symmetries, and conservation laws for the three-dimensional Euler--Helmholtz equations: Introduction

-The {\lr} for the two-dimensional Euler equation in the vorticity form was found in \cite{Li2001}.
-This result was generalized upon applying the technique of twisted extensions of Lie symmetry algebras in \cite{Morozov2024a}, where we have derived a family of {\lr}s with non-removable spectral parameters for the 2D Euler equation.
-The construction of \cite{Morozov2024a} can be broaden to the Charney--Obukhov equation for the ocean \cite{Morozov2023b}, the quasigeostrophic two-layer model \cite{Morozov2023c}, and the Euler equation on a two-dimensional Riemannian manifold, \cite{Morozov2024b}.
+The Lax representation for the two-dimensional Euler equation in the vorticity form was found in \cite{Li2001}.
+Two Lax representations for the three-dimensional Euler equations were presented in \cite{LiYurov2003}.
+The result of \cite{Li2001} was generalized upon applying the technique of twisted extensions of Lie symmetry algebras from \cite{Morozov2022} in the parer \cite{Morozov2024a}, where we have derived a family of Lax representations for the 2D Euler equation.
+The construction of \cite{Morozov2024a} can be broaden to the Charney--Obukhov equation for the ocean \cite{Morozov2023b}, the quasigeostrophic two-layer model \cite{Morozov2023c}, the Euler equation on a two-dimensional Riemannian manifold \cite{Morozov2024b}, and for the magnetohydrodynamics equations, \cite{Morozov2025}.
+In this paper, we construct a Lax representation \eqref{the_covering} for equation \eqref{main_eq}, thereby generalizing the results of \cite{Morozov2024a} to the case of the three-dimensional Euler--Helmholtz equations.